JoseBlanca/uv_seminar/README.md

 ## Managing Python versions

+There are many ways of installing Python.
+You can go to [python.org](https://www.python.org/) download the latest Python version and install it, you can get it using the software package manager or software store of your Operating System or you can use other tools, and now you get new way, the one that I consider the simplest and most convenient way and the one that I now recommend: `uv`.

 `uv` can work with the Python software installed in your system, but it is not necessary to have any Python installed at all, if you don't have it `uv` will do it for you.
 Nowadays, I usually don't have a system Python installed in my computer, I just use `uv`.